Get

 How to Kill Fleas in Your Home Without Chlorine

-If you’ve spoken with your pet’s vet about getting them treated, then it’s time to remove any fleas, eggs, pupa, or larvae remaining in your home.
-And you can do that all without chlorine and without risking your pet’s health.
-Here’s what the CDC recommends for the removal of fleas.
+If you’ve spoken with your vet about getting them treated, it’s time to remove the fleas, eggs, pupa, or larvae remaining in your home.
+You can treat your home without chlorine and without risking your pet’s health.
+Here’s what the CDC recommends for the removal of fleas:

-• Cleaning anything and everything fleas might have come in contact with, such as surfaces, bedding, clothing, your pet’s crate, pet toys, carpets, etc. This will involve some fairly hardcore cleaning, including vacuuming, sweeping, and mopping your entire home.
-Use a 60oC cycle in the washing machine.
+• Clean everything fleas might have come in contact with, such as surfaces, bedding, clothing, your pet’s crate, pet toys, carpets, etc. This will involve vacuuming, sweeping, and mopping your entire home.
+When cleaning clothes and bedding in the washing machine, use the hottest cycle to kill the fleas.

 • Treat your home with a flea control product.